Congressional Republicans resist calls for independent Flynn probe

 "You cannot have a national security adviser misleading the vice president and others.
 So I think the president was right to ask for his resignation.
 And I believe it was the right thing to do," Ryan said.

-Republicans indicated that the Senate is well-equipped to ask any questions they might have.
+Republicans indicated that the Senate is well-equipped to ask questions without having to set up a separate entity with its own budget and staff to solely focus on the issue.

 Florida Sen. Marco Rubio added: "I can tell you that the Senate Intelligence Committee is conducting a bipartisan investigation, as we should, on Russian interference on our election and post-election and we're going to go wherever the truth leads us."